Weather-Station-Software/live-weather-station/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://support.laquadrature.net/
-Original author: PierreLannoy (see props.txt for more details)

 Display on your WordPress site, in many elegant ways, the meteorological data collected by public or personal weather stations.